Cannon: What You Didn't Know

 familiar with them through their many extravagant ads in the trades.

-They always seemed to have
+They always seemed

 something going and their movies were far more impressive than the